-In the preparation of this scheme, due regard has been given to the Guidelines issues by the Department of Culture, Heritage and the Gaeltacht.
-In addition, there has been a comprehensive process of consultation with relevant stakeholders, whose views and suggestions have informed the scheme.
+In the preparation of this scheme, due regard has been given to the Guidelines issued by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.
+In addition, there has been a comprehensive process of consultation with relevant stakeholders.

 The Irish Human Rights and Equality Commission is guided by the principle that the provision of Irish language services should be based on: